WiiDatabase/Brawl-Savefile-Checksum-Updater/README.md

 ========
 This little Python program **updates the checksum of the Super Smash Bros.
 Brawl Savefile**.

-It's as simple as taking a file, cutting off the CRC32 sum found at the end (or near the end) and calculating the new CRC32 sum (and replacing the old).
+It's as simple as taking a file, cutting off the CRC32 sum found at the end and calculating the new CRC32 sum (and replacing the old).

-It only suppors the two `autosv.bin` files atm, rest should be easy.
+It only suppors the `autosv.bin` and `net.bin` files atm (`advsv.bin` has no checksum?).
 It can also edit the number of available golden hammers on the milestone wall.

 **Only tested with a PAL savegame!** Offsets for other regions may be different, but the checks are the same.